256dpi/hanya/README.md

 ### Events

-To make your definitions more complex you can use the events methods to add more logic to your definitions:
+To make your definitions more complex you can overload the events methods to add more logic to your definitions:

 	public function before_create($entry) {
 		$entry->field = "override value";